 - Update online menus

 Showcase your new additions and menus on your digital platforms, whether this is on social media, on PDFs, or on your website.
-This is the best way to capture customers’ attention online and spread the word of your updated menus.
+This is the best way to capture customers’ attention online and spread the word about your updated menus.